What information does the WA need me to provide?

 - any writing “pet peeves” you or the WA may have

-Additional meetings should take place before assignments are distributed and after papers are graded.
-You should use this time to discuss the WA’s work and make suggestions for improvement, explain the purpose and scope of the assignments, and to clarify your expectations.
+Additional meetings and/or communication should take place before assignments are distributed and after papers are graded.
+You should use this time to discuss the WA’s work and make suggestions for improvement, explain the purpose and scope of the assignments, address any questions or concerns from the WA, and to clarify your expectations.

 How do I develop better rapport with my WA?